How Anger Damages Relationships. Why your relationships fail

 Seek support from a Clinical Psychologist or a Therapist

-By having healing conversations about the underlying feelings at the core of your anger, they can help you understand why this primary emotion arises in particular situations and provide tools for managing your mental health.
+By having healing conversations about the underlying feelings at the core of your anger with an online therapist, they can help you understand why this primary emotion arises in particular situations and provide tools for managing your mental health.

 FAQ